mongodb/specifications/source/index-management/index-management.rst

      *  or language/implementation equivalent.
      *
      *  If drivers are unable to make the IndexView iterable, they MAY opt to provide the options for
-     *  listing search indexes via the `list` method instead of the `Collection.listSearchIndexes` method.
+     *  listing search indexes via the `list` method instead of the `Collection.indexes` method.

      */
     list(): Cursor;